resume-nation/resume-nation.github.io/README.md

 ## How To Use

-You can run this app locally on [any server](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb?hl=en) of your choice and it will up and running out-of-the-box after dropping the app folder into server.
+You can run this app locally on [any server](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb?hl=en) of your choice and it will be up and running out-of-the-box after dropping the app folder into server.

 ## License